 GET THE LOOK:

-In our case, we decided that some desk accessories were needed – like a Rae Dunn pencil holder, magazine holder, a small houseplant, Keurig coffee maker, Amazon Echo (Alexa) and a globe that her sister gave her.
+In our case, we decided that some desk accessories were needed – like a Rae Dunn pencil holder, magazine holder, a small houseplant, Keurig coffee maker, Amazon Echo (Alexa), and a globe that her sister gave her.

 Because space in a dorm room is limited, the desk is acting as a coffee station too.
+The only thing that is missing from her workstation is a desk lamp.
+Add a lamp to your dorm room essentials.

 Remember that Llama print I talked about earlier?
 Well, he is not going to be the only piece at the party!